briangershon/npm-package-minimal/README.md

 ## To release new version of this package

+Commit your changes in a branch.
+Create PR.

+Merge your PR to `main`.

+`git pull` locally.

-First update version, tag it and push to Github
+Update version, tag it and push to Github via:

     npm version patch -s -m "my release"
     # `postversion` hook will then push to Github

-Then create a release on Github.com to trigger publish action.
+Finally, create a release on Github.com to trigger publish action.